Holy Trinity Catholic School (2022)

 Year 5: Systemic RTI/MTSS responses

-Year 6 and 7: Further focusing of essential standards, additional MTSS structures
+Year 6,7,8: Further focusing of essential standards, additional MTSS structures

 After our first year of learning, it was clear the master schedule needed to be redesigned to allow for teacher collaboration on a weekly basis within the contractual schedule.
 Teachers in grades K-5 have sixty minutes of team time both at their grade level and on a two grade level team (K-1, 2-3, and 4-5).
 Our middle school teachers are singletons, but meet as an interdisciplinary team for forty five minutes per week during the school day.
 Related Arts teachers also meet on a regular basis at the end of the contractual day.
 Because the PLC process is iterative, each team moves at their own pace through the inquiry cycle.
 They have the autonomy to set their own agenda aligned to whichever guiding question anchors their work.